Marty Carter

-Marty LaVincent Carter (born December 17, 1969) is an American former professional football safety in the National Football League (NFL).
+Marty LaVincent Carter (born December 17, 1969) is an American former professional football player who was a safety in the National Football League (NFL).
 He played for the Tampa Bay Buccaneers, Chicago Bears, Atlanta Falcons, and Detroit Lions.
-He was selected by the Buccaneers in the eighth round of the 1991 NFL draft.
+He played college football for the Middle Tennessee Blue Raiders and was selected by the Buccaneers in the eighth round of the 1991 NFL draft.